Historic Sites, Diversity of Denominations and Special Events Reflect Importance of Religion in the Bluegrass

 Porter Memorial Baptist Church, 4300 Nicholasville Road, is another large church (2,800 plus members) with humble beginnings.
 It began in the early 1900s when a Lexington woman and her daughter began conducting Sunday School in their home.
 Later, J.W.
 Porter, pastor of First Baptist, assisted the church in formally organizing.
 Sunday services are 10:45 a.m. and 6:30 pm.
 (859) 272-3441.

 The oldest Jewish synagogue in Lexington, Temple Adath Israel, 124 N. Ashland Ave., was established in 1904.
 Serving more than 350 families, Adath Israel is affiliated with the reform branch of Judaism and focuses on social justice and community programs.
-Times for Friday services vary; call information.
+Friday services are at 7 p.m.
 (859) 269-2979.

-Since its founding in 1956, Southland Christian Church, 5001 Harrodsburg Road, has become one of the largest churches in Central Kentucky around 7,500 people usually attend the four Sunday services, and the church is recently expanded to increase its capacity to more than 10,000.
+Since its founding in 1956, Southland Christian Church, 5001 Harrodsburg Road, has become one of the largest churches in Central Kentucky around 11,000 people usually attend the four Sunday services at the Harrodsburg and Richmond Road campuses.
 Four services are offered on weekends: one on Saturdays and three on Sundays.
-There is also a Richmond Road campus.
-(859) 224-1600.
+Call for more information: (859) 224-1600.

 A large semicircular sanctuary is a distinguishing feature of Southern Hills United Methodist Church, 2356 Harrodsburg Road.
 This 2,500-plus member church, built in 1960, includes a gymnasium complex and sponsors many leisure ministry activities.
 Sunday services are at 9:30 a.m. and 11 a.m.
 (859) 277-6176.